Fudmottin/Chudnovsky/README.md

 To run the program, you should pass one argument which is the number of terms to be computed in the series.
 Usage example: `./chudnovsky 10`

 It will compute Pi up to 10 terms.
+Don't confuse terms for digits.
+You will get many more digits for each term.
+Term refers to the series used.
+Each term produces aproximately 14 decimal digits.

 The output will display Pi computed up to `n` terms (where `n` was your input) and then print out a calculated approximation of Pi.